twbs/bootstrap/site/content/docs/4.3/components/button-group.md

 ---
 layout: docs
 title: Button group
-description: Group a series of buttons together on a single line with the button group.
+description: Group a series of buttons together on a single line or stack them in a vertical column.
 group: components
 toc: true
 ---